Rome: Total War – Alexander

 And you’ll have to be a damn good general to win this one.
 Alexander is one of those expansions that caters to the diehards who’ve completed Rome three times over, and feel like they want a new challenge.
 The world will be against you for the duration of the game, and you’ll have to use each unit with deadly efficiency in battle.
 Your opponents will start out strong and with more disposable men, developed cities and plenty of gold.

 To make things even tougher, you’re required to finish the campaign within 100 turns – a limit that attempts to mimic the short timespan in which the real Alexander had conquered Asia and North Africa.
-This makes it incredibly easy to screw up if you’re a novice Rome player, since a mistake that results in many casualties (or even a defeat) very early in the game will make it next to impossible to conquer the world within the turn limit.
+It’s not exactly realistic – the Alexander here can fight well into his late 30s, but it’s still a tough limit.
+This makes it incredibly easy to screw up early, since establishing your towns and getting a constant flow of cash is hardest then.

 System Requirements: Pentium III 700 MHz, 256 MB RAM, WinXP